Bamboo Nest

 Chinatown

-Bangkok's Chinatown is one of the largest Chinatowns in the world.
-Since I live near Amsterdam's Chinatown - if you can call Zeedijk 'Chinatown' - I just had to visit.
-The Bowring Treaty signed on 18 April 1855 between the United Kingdom and the Kingdom of Siam liberalised foreign trade in Siam.
-As a result businesses flourished in Chinatown, which was founded in 1782.
+Bangkok’s Chinatown is one of the largest in the world.
+Since I live near Amsterdam’s Chinatown — if you can call Zeedijk a “Chinatown” — I just had to visit.
+The Bowring Treaty, signed on 18 April 1855 between the United Kingdom and the Kingdom of Siam, liberalized foreign trade in Siam.
+As a result, businesses flourished in Chinatown, which had been founded in 1782.
+By the turn of the 19th–20th centuries, the district had developed a red-light area with opium dens, theatres, nightclubs, and gambling houses.

-By the turn of the 19th–20th centuries Chinatown had a red-light district hosting opium dens, theatres, nightclubs and gambling houses.
-In 2017 Bangkok's Chinatown is certainly less interesting, but I still spent half a day in this district roaming the narrow alleyways, eating a soup with very fresh pig intestines and visiting Chinese temples, like Wat Mangkon Kamalawat, the largest Chinese Buddhist temple in Bangkok.
-It was a delightful place to hang out.
+By 2017, Bangkok’s Chinatown was certainly less raucous, but I still spent half a day wandering its narrow alleyways, eating soup with fresh pig intestines, and visiting Chinese temples such as Wat Mangkon Kamalawat — the largest Chinese Buddhist temple in Bangkok.
+It was a delightful place to explore.

 bangkok-chinatown-6.jpg